theZoid9/The-Riddler-bot/README.md

-# The-Riddler-bot
+# Discord Riddle Bot

-Discord bot that promts riddles using the Discord API
+This Discord bot provides users with riddles and allows them to guess the answers.

+## features